hanegraaff/stock-advisor-software/README.md

 ...
 ```

-and ```-portfolio_size``` represents the the total number of recommended
+and ```-output_size``` represents the the total number of recommended
-stocks resulting from the analysis
+stocks resulting from the analysis.

 The script can be run in two modes, representing different runtime environments.

 ### Production mode
-**Production** mode will automatically determine the analysis period and current price date based on the calendar date.
-It will also use s3 to read some of its inputs, and store final results.
+**Production** mode will automatically determine the analysis period based on the calendar date, and display actual returns using the same.
+It will also use S3 to read the input ticker file and store results.
 This is the mode that must be used when running in ECS.

+In this mode the service will identify the appropriate AWS infrastructure using a combination of CloudFormation exports and a namespace suppled to the command line (```-app_namespace```) used to avoid collisions.
+So for example, if the application namespace is set to ```sa```, the S3 bucket will be identified using the ```sa-data-bucket-name``` export.
+These are defined in the ```support.constants``` module.

 ```
 src >>python stock_recommendation_svc.py production -h